thomaswolan/solar-panel/README.md

 ## Results

 The implementation of this sunlight-tracking solar panel has led to a significant improvement in energy production, showcasing a ~15% increase compared to standard panels.
+The Arduino file includes all the essential software components required for the project, including code for controlling servo motors, managing light sensors, and ensuring dynamic sunlight tracking functionality.